View Air Quality Sensor Data

 | **Motion** | Motion detected by the PIR sensor |

-## View details about your sensor
+## View sensor data

 {% stepper %}